 How to master your own portfolio

-It’s a compilation of work that exemplifies your experience, training, certifications, skills, education, qualifications and also beliefs.
+It’s a compilation of work that exemplifies your experience, training, certifications, skills, education, qualifications and also, your beliefs.

 - Gives insight about your personality and work ethic